uci-plrg/pmrace-vagrant/README.md

 ```

 once you see *Post-Crash Execution 1* in the server's terminal, press any keys in the client's terminal to start the post-crash test case.
 Once you press any keys, so many persistency races are reported in the server's terminal.
 Rerun
- the *memcached-client.sh* one more time after server prints "Pre-Crash Execution 2" to gracefully finish all executions in the server.
+ the *memcached-client.sh* one more time after server prints "Pre-Crash Execution 2" and press any keys once you see the message in the client's terminal to gracefully finish all executions in the server.

 ## Disclaimer